Belgrave Hospital for Children: History

-The hospital was designed by Charles Holden and was built in stages between 1899 and 1926.
+The hospital was founded in 1866 and was originally sited in Gloucester Street, Pimlico.
+The Kennington building was designed by Charles Holden, on a site plan by H. Percy Adams, and was built in stages between 1899 and 1926.
+The foundation stone was laid by Princess Beatrice on 27 June 1900.

 It joined the National Health Service in 1948 as part of the King's College Hospital Group.
 It closed in 1985 and remained disused until it was converted into residential accommodation in the 1990s.